WSWUP/gridwxcomp/docs/source/getting_started.rst

 Quick start from command line
 -----------------------------

-This example workflow uses data provided with ``gridwxcomp`` including climate variable time series data for four climate stations.
+This example uses data provided with ``gridwxcomp`` including climate variable time series data for four climate stations, it uses the gridMET as the gridded dataset however any uniform gridded dataset can be used with ``gridwxcomp`` if extra information including a vector grid file is provided.

 After installation you can find the location of the data needed for the example by typing the following at the command line,

 .. code-block:: bash